arviz-devs/preliz/docs/examples/gallery/working_with_distributions.md

 ## Properties of Distributions

 Once we have set the parameters of a distribution we can obtain a few of its properties.
-The summary method, returns the mean, median, standard deviation and lower and upper values for the highest density interval.
+The summary method, returns the mean, median, standard deviation and lower and upper values for the equal-tailed interval (ETI).

 ```{jupyter-execute}

 dist = pz.Beta(2, 5)
 dist.summary()
 ```

-The highest density interval is the shorter interval with a given mass.
-Following ArviZ, the default mass for these intervals is 0.94.
-For `az.summary()` and other functions in PreliZ, you can change it with the argument `mass`.
+The ETI is the interval that contains a given mass of the distribution, with equal mass in both tails.cFollowing ArviZ, the default mass for these intervals is 0.89.
+For `pz.summary()` and other functions in PreliZ, you can change it with the argument `mass`.

 ```{jupyter-execute}

 dist.summary(mass=0.7)
 ```

-Additionally, out-of-the-box, we can compute the equal-tailed interval.
-This interval will define two tails with an equal mass of `(1-mass)/2`.
+Additionally, out-of-the-box, we can compute the highest density interval (HDI), which is the shortest interval containing a given mass of the distribution.

 ```{jupyter-execute}